Population: 2,132 (2016 estimate) with growth projected to reach 11,954 by 2045

 The top priority initiatives for Pokeno include:

-- Considering the need for a Sports park.
+- Consider the need for a sports park

 View the Local Area Blueprint initiatives in more detail below or download the Waikato District Blueprint for more information.